 Mental Health and Substance Abuse Social Work

-Mental Health and Substance Abuse Social Work provides thorough training in psycho-social assessment to support those with mental health issues or with issues in substance abuse.
+Mental Health and Substance Abuse Social Work provide thorough training in psycho-social assessment to support those with mental health issues or with issues in substance abuse.
 It is a critical area in the field of social work, which addresses one of today’s central social problems.
 Social workers who choose to specialize in the field are capable of developing individualized goals and plans to aid individuals, and families overcome these issues.
 The area requires the highest level of commitment and passion for serving.
-They provide counseling and resources, and often work with advocacy groups, nonprofit organizations or venture into private practice.
-In May 2016, Mental Health and Substance Abuse Social Workers received an average yearly salary of $47,880.
+They provide counseling and resources, and often work with advocacy groups, nonprofit organizations, or venture into private practice.
+In May 2019, Mental Health and Substance Abuse Social Workers received an average yearly salary of $46,650.

 Social Work with Military Members and Veterans